tagohd/mono/Characters/James Redawić/James's Excuse.md

 >Or he wants to make it seem that way (to AL, not to Luke), and he'll use [[Legendary Artifacts]] himself and betray AL

 >[!question] Okay, so then why can't AL get the artifacts himself?
 >Who said he can't?
 Maybe it *is* like Mother 3, and sometimes AL (or one of his underlings) gets to the artifact first.
-But, unlike Mother 3, you can't build the [[SOUL AMPLIFIER]] with just a simple majority of the artifacts.
+But, unlike Mother 3, you can't build the [[BFS 10000]] with just a simple majority of the artifacts.
 You need all of them.

 %%
 #Cite/Game/Mother3